← Back to Grammar

 If you're learning for Spain, practice vosotros.
 For Latin America, focus on ustedes.

-Think about real people: "My family (nosotros), my female friends (nosotras), my mixed group (nosotros)."
+Think about real people: "My family (nosotros), my female friends (nosotras)."

 Listen for verb endings - they often tell you which pronoun is being used.